 Question: How do we enter into the world of tactile interaction with the child who is deafblind?

 Human interaction begins in infancy.
-From when baby and mother share a moment’s gaze – maybe at the buttons on the shirt that mother is wearing – the process of human interaction is being established.
+From when baby and mother share a moment’s gaze – maybe at the pretty necklace that mother is wearing – the process of human interaction is being established.
 Human interaction is the basis for social exchange, the exchange of information, of ideas, of emotions.
 Human Interaction is conversation, both spoken and unspoken.
-Human interaction is the foundation for well-being, and quality of life.
+Human interaction is the foundation for well-being and quality of life.

-This website is for parents and professionals who wish to better understand quality social interaction techniques and models for communication with children with deafblindness.
+This website is for parents, family members, paraprofessionals, professionals, and others who wish to better understand quality social interaction techniques and models for communication with children who are deafblind.
 The website is designed around a common progression, moving from awareness, to what it means to be an active partner, to how quality interaction builds to quality of life.